-CANADIAN WHMIS CLASSIFICATION: D2B and Class B2.
+CANADIAN WHMIS CLASSIFICATION: B2, D2A and D2B.
 See Section 15 (Regulatory Information) for all classification details.
-U.S. OSHA REGULATORY STATUS: This material is classified as hazardous under OSHA regulations.
+U.S. OSHA REGULATORY STATUS: This material has a classification under the Global Harmonization Standard, as applied under OSHA regulations, as given earlier in this Section.